-As summarized in the following figure, the webLyzard platform has attracted funding of more than EUR 8 million via competitive calls for advanced knowledge extraction and Web intelligence technologies from European (EU Horizon 2020, 7th Framework Programme, Google DNI, CHIST-ERA) and national funding programs (Austrian Research Promotion Agency, Austrian Science Fund, BMVIT, Austrian Climate & Energy Fund, Swiss Commission for Technology and Innovation, Swiss National Science Foundation).
+The webLyzard platform has attracted research funding of more than EUR 14 million via competitive calls for advanced knowledge extraction and Web intelligence technologies from international (EU Horizon Europe, Horizon 2020 and 7th Framework Programme, Google DNI, CHIST-ERA) and national funding programs (Austrian Research Promotion Agency, BMK, Austrian Science Fund, Austrian Climate & Energy Fund, aws, Swiss Commission for Technology and Innovation, Swiss National Science Foundation).

 Current Research Projects

-Major research projects in European and national flagship programs provide a solid resource base for webLyzard’s R&D activities, ensuring a consistently high rate of innovation.
+The following figure summarizes the ongoing R&D initiatives in European and national flagship programs, which provide an important resource base for webLyzard and ensure a consistently high rate of innovation.

 InVID (In Video Veritas) – Verification of Social Media Video Content for the News Industry.
 This Innovation Action started in January 2016 and builds a Web-based application to automatically identify newsworthy video content spread via social media, and confirm or reject its credibility using state-of-the-art analytical techniques. webLyzard leads the development of the application and the overall system integration, leveraging the existing video retrieval capabilities of its Web Intelligence platform.